 What is Momotaro?

-Momotaro is one of the most beloved stories in Japanese folklore.
-One day, an old woman was washing clothes by the river when she found a big peach.
-When she cut the peach open, a lively little boy was born.
-The old man and woman named the child "Momotaro" and raised him with care.
+Momotaro is one of the most beloved Japanese folk tales.
+One day, an old woman was washing clothes by the river when she found a huge peach.
+When she cut the peach open, a lively boy was born.
+The old man and woman named the child "Momotaro" and raised him with great care.

 As he grew up, Momotaro decided to set out on a journey to defeat the demons that were tormenting the villagers.
-He shared his special "Kibi Dango" with a dog, a monkey, and a pheasant he met along the way, and they became his loyal servants.
+Along the way, he met a dog, a monkey, and a pheasant, all of whom he shared his special "Kibi Dango" (millet dumplings), and they became his loyal servants.
 Momotaro, who joined forces with his friends and successfully defeated the demons of Onigashima, is still remembered today as a true hero.

 A journey through the legend: Places associated with Momotaro